-the speed of application development and the built in drivers PC applications connected to an RFScada system are possible that would not have been economically feasible in the past.
-Data Delivery Devices LLC can provide the tailored final application your requirements or the end user may write his application using the developer version of DAQFactory.
+Due to the speed of application development and the built in drivers PC applications connected to an RFScada system are possible that would not have been economically feasible in the past.
+Data Delivery Devices LLC can provide the final application tailored to your requirements or the end user may write his own application using the developer version of DAQFactory.